GusThomsen/Motion-Platform-ES9/README.md

 Yaw motion is intentionally excluded due to the intended external controller only being capable of controlling 4 actuators simultaneously.

 ---
+## GitHub structure

+In the folder **Matlab scripts** the full simulation of the Motion-Cueing-Algorithm with the Inverse Kinematics Block can be found as well as the recorded telemetry data and a script to plot those.

+When running the ControlSystem.slx file, run SimParam.m before to load the simulation parameters into the workspace.

+In the folder **Platform Animation** different python scripts can be found for both platform animation, telemetry data animation and a side-by-side animation of platform and data.